mattlo/angular-logger/README.md

 ### Example

-Preview sandbox has exposed the `$log` object in the `window` context so you can fiddle the outputs yourself.
+The preview sandbox has exposed the `$log` object in the `window` context so you can fiddle the outputs in the console yourself.

 Demo: http://fiddle.jshell.net/MattLo/5gJMX/show/